 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Environmental and climate policies require comparatively complex governance structures because the state has to take cross-sectoral action to implement them.
-Conflicting objectives for economic growth, environmental protection and social development make it difficult to carry out environmental measures effectively and efficiently and to achieve sustainable development goals.
+Environmental and climate policies require comparatively complex governance and cross-sectoral action to implement them.
+Conflicting objectives for economic growth, environmental protection and social development make it difficult to carry out environmental measures and to achieve sustainable development goals.

 External financial control on issues relating to the environment is complex due to the intricate governance structures involved.
 Brazil’s Federal Court of Accounts (TCU) and the members of the Organization of Latin American and Caribbean Supreme Audit Institutions (OLACEFS) help to conserve ecosystems by carrying out environmental audits.
 However, the institutional and technical capacities of these bodies to conduct such audits and to institutionalise them is still limited.

 Brazil’s supreme audit institution and related institutions in Latin America and the Caribbean perform their task of auditing the environmental field more effectively.

 The project operates in three fields of activity: